Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

  * Passive Ability: An ongoing effect that activates at the start of each subsequent turn after completing the challenge.

 The strength of these abilities scales with the difficulty of the challenge, which is determined by the total domain points on the mission card.

+### Mission Card Progression

+While each mission card should be compelling on its own, consider how different mission cards might interact within a player's deck to create a sense of progression or a strategic arc.
+This encourages players to experiment with different mission card combinations and adds depth to deck-building.
+Here are some ways to foster mission card progression:
+ * Increasing Difficulty: Design mission cards that become progressively harder to complete, offering greater rewards for those who achieve them.
+This creates a sense of accomplishment and encourages players to strive for mastery.
+ * Building Synergies: Create mission cards that synergize with each other, where completing one mission makes it easier or more rewarding to complete another.
+This encourages players to build decks with specific mission card combinations in mind.
+ * Unlocking Potential: Design mission cards that unlock new strategies or options as they are completed.
+This could involve gaining access to new card types, abilities, or resources.
+ * Narrative Progression:  Weave the mission cards into a larger narrative, where completing missions unlocks story elements or advances the plot.
+This adds a layer of immersion and engagement to the gameplay experience.
+By considering mission card progression, you create a more dynamic and rewarding deck-building experience, encouraging players to explore different strategic paths and delve deeper into the world of Quantum Nexus.

 ## VI.
 Challenges: Proving Your Mastery in Quantum Nexus